 Data elements to be entered into the HPMS at the Plan (PBP) level:

-The number of requests for redeterminations.

-The number of requests for redeterminations dismissed by the Plan.
+The total number of redeterminations made in the time period specified above.

-The number of redeterminations in the time period specified above resulting in full reversal of original coverage determination.
+Of the total reported in A, the number resulting in full reversal of original coverage determination.

-The number of redeterminations in the time period specified above resulting in partial reversal of original coverage determination.
+Of the total reported in A, the number resulting in partial reversal of original coverage determination.

 Pharmaceutical Manufacturer Rebates, Discounts, and Other Price Concessions